Washington Township, Berks County, Pennsylvania: Recreation

+The township has two community parks (Barto Community Park and Washington Township Park), one nature preserve (Naigle Nature Preserve & Woodlands) and three open spaces.

-One parcel of the Pennsylvania State Game Lands Number 315 is located on Forge Dale Road north of Barto, a second parcel is located along the northern border with Hereford Township.
+One parcel of the Pennsylvania State Game Lands Number 315 is located on Forge Dale Road northwest of Barto, a second parcel is located along the northern border with Hereford Township.

 Transportation

 As of 2019, there were 46.55 mi of public roads in Washington Township, of which 13.51 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 33.04 mi were maintained by the township.

 Pennsylvania Route 100 crosses Washington Township north-to-south on its path from Lehigh County to Pottstown via Bally.
-Other local roads of note include Barto Road, County Line Road, Forgedale Road, Hoffmansville Road, Kutztown Road, and Niantic Road.
+Other local roads of note include Barto Road, County Line Road, Forgedale Road, Hoffmansville Road, Old Route 100, and Niantic Road.